-Home Our Work If diversity is ‘being invited to the party’ and inclusion is ‘being asked to dance’ – who’s planning the party?
+Home Our Thinking If diversity is ‘being invited to the party’ and inclusion is ‘being asked to dance’ – who’s planning the party?

 If diversity is ‘being invited to the party’ and inclusion is ‘being asked to dance’ – who’s planning the party?